Actively Recruiting

 - History of previous laparotomy

-- Perforated gallbladder
+- Perforated gall bladder

-- Surgery lasting more than 3 hours
+- Duration of surgery more than 3 hours

 AI-Screening